forXuyx/forXuyx.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year graduate student from [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/).
-My research interest includes signal processing, computer vision and machine learning.
+My research mainly focuses on AI for Science, and I am also very interested in computer vision and machine learning.

 I am very fortunate to be advised by [Prof. Xu](https://people.ucas.ac.cn/~pengxu) of Taiji Lab from [Institute of Mechanics](https://taiji.ictp-ap.org/), Chinese Academy of Sciences.